sshah-ca/upside/README.md

 - Node.js v6.x or newer
 - Selenium WebDriver, Firefox gecko driver, mocha, and chai installed
+- Only used Firefox - other browsers could easily be added
 - Timeouts are generally an issue, so waitUntil and things like that are effective
 - Didn't branch since not really dealing with version or others using the same files
 - Didn't use pull requests since this was a simple test really not for production or being reviewed